 - Please follow standard manuscript format.
 For prose, double-spaced Times New Roman in 12-point, poetry single-spaced (unless specific formatting required).

 - The deadline for submissions is September 7th, but categories may close slightly early as they fill up.

 - Please follow us on Facebook, as the more followers we have, the bigger an audience you as a contributor will have upon acceptance.
 Facebook is where we will post all our updates and more.

-- You can expect to hear back from us within one month for free submissions and within one week for Tip Jar submissions.
+- You can expect to hear back from us within 4 weeks.

 - If withdrawing a single piece from a multiple-piece submission, please leave a note in Submittable rather than withdrawing the whole thing and resubmitting, because that uses up our monthly free submissions limit.

 - Contact us at email@example.com if you have any questions, but do not email any submissions.